Smoker Troubleshooting

 If the pellets you’re using are damp, it’s challenging to get them to produce enough smoke.

-Perhaps you’ve heard that you’ll get a “better smoke” if you soak wood chips before using them?
+Perhaps you’ve heard you’ll get a “better smoke” if you soak wood chips before using them?

 Unfortunately, that’s not the case.
 Adding water to the wood only delays smoke production.